-This school is committed to ensuring our pupils act as positive ambassadors for us.
+This school is committed to ensuring our pupils act as positive ambassadors for us demonstrating be safe, be ready, be respectful in the wider community.
 Taking the above into account, we expect the following:

-- Good order on all transport (including the school taxi) to and from school, educational visits or learning opportunities in other schools - Good behaviour on the way to and from school - Positive behaviour which does not threaten the health, safety or welfare of our pupils, staff, volunteers or members of the public - Reassurance to members of the public about school care and control over pupils in order to protect the reputation of the school - Protection for individual staff and pupils from harmful conduct by pupils of the school when not on the school site - The same behaviour expectations for pupils on the school premises apply to off-site behaviour.
+- Good order on all transport (including the school taxi) to and from school, educational visits or learning opportunities in other schools - Good behaviour on the way to and from school - Positive behaviour which does not threaten the health, safety or welfare of our pupils, staff, volunteers or members of the public - Reassurance to members of the public about school care and control over pupils in order to protect the reputation of the school

+- Protection for individual staff and pupils from harmful conduct by pupils of the school when not on the school site - The same behaviour expectations for pupils on the school premises apply to off-site behaviour.